Draft. This charter has not yet been approved. Current status: not yet formally proposed to W3C membership. W3C members see advance notice.

 Parts of this work may overlap with general Linked Data patterns and best practice.
 When they do, the group must take special care to coordinate with other stakeholders who might not otherwise be interested in the group's work.
 For example, the group may give advice on how to design URIs for long-term stability, as needed for its use cases.
 This issue is also in scope for the Government Linked Data (GLD) Working Group which is producing Best Practices advice for governments publishing Linked Data.
 On issues like this, the two groups must coordinate to make sure their advice is compatible.

-Answering these question may involve such work as:
+Answering these questions may involve such work as:

 The group will document significant deviations from this schedule on its home page.